How to Prepare Corn Husks for Tamales

 Yes you can.
 Actually corn husks freeze quite well.

-Any leftover hydrated corn husks can stored in the freezer.
+Any leftover hydrated corn husks can be stored in the freezer.
 Shake off as much of the excess water, allow to drain in a colander, then place in freezer safe bags.

 Corn husks will keep for a few months in the freezer.